myrjola/hackforclues/ansible/roles/hackforclues.hackforclues/README.md

-Visibike JSONdumpster deployer
+HackForClues deployer
 =====================================

-Deploys the jsondumpster service using nginx, postgresql and gunicorn.
+Deploys the hackforclues service using nginx, postgresql and gunicorn.
 Certificates are set up with Let's Encrypt.

 Requirements